hl395/steer-prediction/README.md

 ![track2]()

 ### Lessons Learned/Reflection

+My proposed model is derived from VGG and LeNet, which is more complex than LeNet but smaller than VGG.
+Later, I found that my model had a low mean squared error on the training set but a high mean squared error on the validation set, which implied that the model was overfitting.
+So, I added tow dropout layers into the model and reduce the number of neurons in FC layers.
+Then I noticed that both the train loss and validation loss are small.

 While the car keep running in the simulator, I can prepare the document for the submission.
 This is the self driving car future we are looking for.
 We need overcome some obstacles:
 - Better training data